The day I died, I was in the supermarket.

 The woman took a step forwards.
 “I think it’s your turn now.”

-Things had taken an unexpected turn.
-I couldn’t fight off thirty humans determined to hurt me.
+I couldn’t fight off thirty humans determined to hurt me – not all at once when they were so unafraid.
 For the first time in my death, I had to run.
 I had to leave fresh meat behind and get out of there.
 I climbed up the wall and pulled myself through the skylight.
-While they were still pulling the furniture away from the doors, I was already deep into the forests.
+While they were still pulling the furniture away from the doors, I was already deep into the trees.

 Two days passed.
-I hid deep in the forests of the Scottish highlands.
+I hid deep in the forests; the Scottish Highlands had plenty of them.
 I hadn’t paid much attention to where I was before now, but the road signs told me how far I had travelled.
 Occasionally, I would come across a solitary human.
 I ate them.
 I savoured their taste and chewed through their flesh bit by bit, keeping my hunger at bay.

 I then saw a black helicopter flying overhead.
 I watched it circle round for a moment and then release a cloud of dirty-coloured gas from pumps in its tail end.